 United States v.
 Collazo

-The issue: Whether a defendant can be held liable under 21 U.S.C. § 841(b) for the drug quantities attributable to his or her coconspirators only if the coconspirator’s actions were both (1) in furtherance of that defendant’s agreement and (2) reasonably foreseeable to that defendant, or simply if one of these two requirements is satisfied.
+The issue: When a defendant can be held liable under 21 U.S.C. § 841(b) for the drug quantities attributable to his or her coconspirators.

 The panel (Wardlaw, Bea, Murphy (E.D.
 Mich.), after holding argument, ordered the parties to brief whether the case should be heard initially en banc.